 SXSW Interactive introduces Startup Village as a hub for the startup community.
+Initially called "Crossover Programming" in 2010, Convergence Programming is officially added for Interactive, Film and Music badgeholders.
 Jeffrey Zeldman becomes first-ever SXSW Hall of Fame inductee.
 SXSW Create joins the roster for hacker / maker movement.
 Instagram's Kevin Systrom is a last-minute addition to the Featured Speaker roster; three weeks after the event, his application is purchased by Facebook for two billion dollars.
 Pinterest wins “Breakout Digital Trend” at SXSW Interactive Awards.

 Keynotes for 2012: Baratunde Thurston (baratunde.com); Amber Case (Geoloqi.com) ; Ray Kurzweil (Kurzweil Technologies) as interviewed by Lev Grossman (Time Magazine); Jennifer Pahlka (Code for America); Bruce Sterling (author), Closing Remarks